 DO NOT RECYCLE: Glass that does not contain a product when purchased that may

 contain strengthening additives or chemicals.
 If you cannot donate these items, place them in the garbage.

 - Whole or broken drinking glasses, plates, bowls, etc.

 - Ceramics or pottery

 RECYCLE: All food, beverage and other plastics (except StyrofoamTM and compostable plastics).
 Rinse and leave caps and lids on the containers.
 Pumps from hand soaps and other products should be placed in the garbage.
-Recyclable items include: water or soda bottles; milk jugs; butter, yogurt, sour cream, cottage cheese tubs; ice cream pails; empty pill bottles (remove patient's information before placing in cart); salad dressing, condiment, shampoo, body wash, lotion, laundry detergent, vegetable or olive oil bottles; clear packaging from toys, electronics and tools (pull paper out for recycling); clamshell fruit, vegetable, deli and take-out containers; disposable cups; and kitty litter pails; plastic garden pots (less than 8" in diameter, no black pots and must be clean of dirt) etc.
+Recyclable items include: water or soda bottles; milk jugs; butter, yogurt, sour cream, cottage cheese tubs; ice cream pails; empty pill bottles (remove patient information before placing in cart); salad dressing, condiment, shampoo, body wash, lotion, laundry detergent, vegetable or olive oil bottles; clamshell fruit, vegetable, deli and take-out containers; kitty litter pails; and plastic garden pots (less than 8" in diameter, no black pots and must be clean of dirt); etc.

 DO NOT RECYCLE: Plastic bags and film, styrofoamTM or other expanded polystyrene foam, plastic silverware, compostable plastics, holiday string lights, window blinds, garden hoses, and plastic containers that once held hazardous material such as: motor oil, antifreeze, transmission fluid, etc.